How to Get Cron Job Failure Alerts in 2026

 exit $EXIT_CODE

 Note: Replace the bot token and chat ID with your own.
-The token above is an example from the Telegram docs.
+Same limitation — can't detect silent non-runs.

 Methods 1-4 share the same blind spot: they can't detect a job that never ran.
 Heartbeat monitoring flips the model — instead of reporting failures, your job reports success.
 If the success signal is missing, you get alerted.